nasraldin/rabbitmq-preconfigure-container/README.md

 #### Remove RabbitMQ containers:

-Back in the root of this project, if you with to remove the RabbitMQ containers:
+Back in the root of this project, if you wish to remove the RabbitMQ containers:

 ```bash
 ./remove-containers.sh